fpereiro/dale/readme.md

 ## Current status of the project

-The current version of dale, v4.1.0, is considered to be *stable* and *complete*.
+The current version of dale, v4.2.0, is considered to be *stable* and *complete*.
 [Suggestions](https://github.com/fpereiro/dale/issues) and [patches](https://github.com/fpereiro/dale/pulls) are welcome.
-Besides bug fixes, there are no future changes planned.
+Besides bug fixes or performance improvements, there are no future changes planned.

 ## Installation